-- Refer cases of suspected abuse and neglect to children's social care/police - Support staff who make referrals to local authority - The Channel programme where there is a radicalisation concern and support staff with this - Cases in relation to allegations against staff members to LADO including disclosure and barring. - Cases where any crime may have been committed to the Police.
+- Refer cases of suspected abuse, neglect and exploitation and neglect to children's social care/police - Support staff who make referrals to local authority - The Channel programme where there is a radicalisation concern and support staff with this. - Cases in relation to allegations against staff members to LADO including disclosure and barring. - Cases where any crime may have been committed to the Police.